Ever heard of a NINK? Probably not… because I just made it up.

 The DINK phase is usually short lived, ending when the couple decides to have kids and prioritize their family.
 Or, when one of them burns out, and decides to quit.

-NINKs on the other hand, have their living expenses paid for them, without needing income from day jobs.
+NINKs on the other hand, have their living expenses paid for them, without needing income from traditional jobs.
 Money constantly flows in from various investments that the couple diligently set up earlier in life.
 Ideally tax-free, this money pays all the bills for living, travel, hobbies, charities, and whatever else the couple wants to do in life.

 NINKS Here We Come!

 In our case, this NINK phase is going to be a trial period.
 My wife and I have built up a real estate portfolio and other investments sufficient to live off of (for a while) so we have some breathing room to travel and enjoy life.
 I left my job last month, and my wife will be leaving hers in a few short weeks.

 Technically, my wife and I aren’t fully FI yet.
 Here’s my rough estimate of where we are on the FIRE scale:

 I recently read this article by J.D.
 Roth called The Stages of Financial Freedom.
 He describes 6 stages, and I believe my Wife and I are exiting the rat race and entering Stage 4.

 - Stage 0: Dependence.
 Your lifestyle depends on others for support.
 Everyone is born here.

 - Stage 1: Solvency.
 You can meet your financial obligations without needing help from others.
 Personally, I became self-sufficient in my late teens when I got my first full time job.